APorporino/Who-Won-backend/README.md

 GET https://who-won-backend.herokuapp.com/getSeries

-## Query Parameters: baseball, hockey
+## Query Parameters: baseball, hockey, football, soccer, golf, basketball
 Will request series from that sport if it is set to true

 ## Examples